CHH/CHH.github.io/README.md

 ### Code

-All code, including the HTML templates, is licensed under the MIT License included in `LICENSE.txt`.
+All code, including the HTML templates (but not the copy in there), is licensed under the MIT License included in `LICENSE.txt`.